 Victoria is Gozo’s central capital city.
-It has several ornate several churches, bars restaurants and outdoor cafes.
-Victoria is a perfect place to stop for the evening, relax and enjoy a stroll through the city. church inside church, bars and restaurants, outdoor cafes.
+It has several ornate several churches, bars restaurants, and outdoor cafes.
+Victoria is a perfect place to stop for the evening, relax, and enjoy a stroll through the city. church inside the church, bars and restaurants, and outdoor cafes.

 The Citadel (Cittadella)

 The citadel (walled city center) located in Victoria is a wonderful place to learn more about the history of Gozo while standing directly in its core.